 Some gardeners make fritters from elderberry flowers and eat the fruit, raw or cooked.
 Others leave the berries for the birds and just use the hardy shrubs in a hedgerow.
 Whether or not you eat the blossoms or fruit of these shrubs, you can still make your garden more attractive by selecting appropriate elderberry plant companions.

 The shrubs thrive in USDA plant hardiness zones 3 through 10, so you’ll have many options.
 The many varieties of elderberry provide flexibility as well.

 Elderberries can grow to 12 feet tall (4 m.) and are often vase shaped.
 The shrubs prefer rich, rocky soil, and, in the wild, grow in valleys, woods, and clearings.
 Whatever you choose for companions with them will need to have similar growing requirements.

 The shrubs thrive in full sun, full shade, or anything in between.
 This makes them great companion shrubs for shorter, shade-loving plants and also for taller trees.
 If you already have tall trees in your yard, you can plant shade-loving elderberry under them.

-If you are starting from scratch on elderberry companion planting, you’ll have to decide what to plant with elderberry.
+If you are starting from scratch, you’ll have to decide what to plant with elderberry.
 White pine trees or quaking aspen are good elderberry companion plants, if you want something taller than the shrubs.
 For a plant about the same size, consider winterberry.

 Remember that elderberries do not like their roots disturbed once they are established.
 Therefore, it’s a good idea to install elderberry companion plants at the same time you plant the shrubs.